Binkai-Liu/Binkai-Liu.github.io/_pages/about.md

   - /about.html
 ---

-# About ME
+## About ME

 I am currently a Bechelor of Engineering in Artificial Intelligence at Hong Kong University of Science and Technology (HKUST).
+With a solid foundation in AI theory and hands-on engineering experience, I hold the TÜV Rheinland Engineer Certification and am the National First Prize winner of the 2025 MEICC.

-# Research Interests
+## Research Interests

-- Anomaly detection in robotic vision
+- Anomaly Detection in Robotic Vision:
+ Robust perception under complex conditions (e.g., multi-illumination, 360° omnidirectional vision) for industrial inspection and autonomous robots.
-- Machinge Learning
+- Machine Learning:
+ Focus on supervised/self-supervised learning, feature engineering, and model optimization for engineering-oriented AI applications.
-- Multi-modal AIGC
+- Multi-modal AIGC:
+ Cross-modal content generation (image, text, sensor data) and its integration with robotic perception systems to improve environmental understanding.